top of page

 Beaches

 Saranda is also a port where various ships dock.
-There are boats and small ships that take
+There are boats and small ships that take tourists on excursions to distant beaches or ones that are inaccessible from land.
+The price for

 such trips is around 20 euros, but you can also negotiate.